It’s time to start thinking about the Back to School shopping. Explore how your brand can get in on the action with our top tips and student insights.

 For the 42% of students whose college experiences were totally remote last year, spending before college started was less of a priority – but once it started, 38% spent money on tech and mobile compared to 22% who had in-person classes.
 This shows that those who were fully remote took the opportunity to upgrade their tech setup – and makes a strong case for tech and mobile to continue their student marketing efforts throughout the first semester.

-After a year like 2020, students are looking to brands to make this year’s Back to School season really count.
+After grappling with a pandemic, students are looking to brands to make this year’s Back to School season really count.
 Brands of all sectors have a chance to win with the next generation of consumers – don’t miss out!

-Are you ready to make that crucial first impression on the 2021 class of college students?
+Are you ready to make that crucial first impression on this year’s new and returning class of college students?
 Get everything you need by visiting our Back to School Hub today.